OCA/maintainer-tools/CONTRIBUTING.md

     * More python idioms
     * A way to deal with long comma-separated lines
     * Hints on documentation
+    * Don't use CamelCase for model variable
+    * Use underscore uppercase notation for global variables or constants
 * [Fields](#fields)
     * A hint for function defaults
 * [Tests Section Added](#tests)